1st Infantry Division (Philippines): History

-The 1st Infantry (TABAK) Division traces its beginning from the first regular Division of the Philippine Commonwealth Army during the Commonwealth period.
-It was activated on 18 January 1936 with Brigadier General Guillermo B. Francisco as its first Commanding General, initially, it was filled up by regular troops from the Philippine Constabulary.
-It was strengthened in 1941 when World War II loomed in the Pacific region.
+1ID, PA (nicknamed as the Tabak Division, after a Moro fighting blade) traces its beginning from the 1st Regular Division Philippine Army during the Commonwealth period.
+It was activated on 18 January 1936 with Brigadier General Guillermo B. Francisco as its first Commanding General.
+The division was stationed at Camp Murphy (now Camp Aguinaldo) in Quezon City, Rizal (now Metro Manila).Initially, it was filled up by regular troops from the Philippine Constabulary.

-Established as the 1st Regular Division, Philippine Army was on 5 May 1936 to 9 April 1942 and stationed at Camp Murphy (now Camp Aguinaldo) in Quezon City, Rizal (now Metro Manila).
-The division was led by Brigadier General Mateo C. Capinpin (1938–1941) who created a formidable unit before the war started.
+Brigadier General Mateo C. Capinpin succeeded Brigadier General Francisco as Commanding General in 1938, who turning the division in a formidable unit in 1941 before the Pacific theater of the Second World War started.
 However, due to the expansion of the Philippine Army, units are scattered to different sectors, and experienced soldiers are distributed to different emerging units to help train.
 General Capinpin himself was transferred to command the 21st Infantry Division as a reserve unit in northern Luzon.